AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

-Given that the conversion can be pretty inefficient, you don't want to convert backwards and forwards more than you have to, and the whole approach is only worth while if will be doing extensive computations involving the value.
+Given that the conversion can be pretty inefficient, you don't want to convert backwards and forwards more than you have to, and the whole approach is only worthwhile if we'll be doing extensive computations involving the value.

 The expense of the conversion explains two aspects of this feature that are not obvious.
 First, why do we require derived types instead of just allowing